From Radio Free Europe/Radio Liberty:

 But the official ROCOR and MP statements are a little bit different than this.
 You can read both of them here.

-This blog is over 20 years old and my views, experiences, thoughts, and opinions have changed a lot over the years and likely will continue to do as I learn more.
-This is a blog about a journey, often taking the wrong paths and learning from it, not about arriving a final destination.
+This esoteric blog is over 20 years old and my views, thoughts, and opinions have changed a lot over the years and likely will continue to do as I learn more.
+This is a blog about a journey, often taking the wrong paths and learning from experiences, not about arriving a final destination.

 - 🌑 Light and Shadow: A Typological Study of the Theotokos and the Daemonotokos

-- 🌑 Types of God the Son vs. the Dark Mirror or Anti-Types of Lilith the First Woman
+- 🌑 The Type of the Son of God vs. the Dark Mirror or Anti-Type of Lilith the First Woman

 21 November 2003